San Sebastian Travel Guide: The Beautiful Basque City

 There’s a multitude of places to visit in San Sebastian, and quite a few varied activities.
 For example, you can check out the Petritegi Cider House, which makes famous Basque Cider.
 You can also check out the numerous Michelin starred restaurants in the city as well!

-Below are a few of my things to do in San Sebastian, that you should do too!
+Below are a few of my favourite things to do in San Sebastian, that you should do too!

 El Peine de los Vientos